nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![WordManagerComponent](graphics/diagrams/WordManagerComponent.PNG)
 <p align = "center"><i><b>Figure 2: Word Manager Architecture</b></i></p>

-In Fluffle, the words list is stored in the local hard drive location data/words.txt.
-Fluffle can hold three types of word: Noun, Verb and Adjective.
+In Fluffle, the words list is stored in the local hard drive location `data/words.txt`.
+Fluffle can hold three types of word: `Noun`, `Verb` and `Adjective`.
 The operations that can be done on the words list are:
 - Viewing the words list.
 - Getting three random words.
 - Filtering words (by word types or by substrings).